Everyone understands that protein is important for working out.

 Protein shakes are their own subset of supplements.
 There are different types of proteins and protein shakes that would be considered more ideal for situations like pre-workout, intra-workout, or post-workout.
 Therefore, you will want to make sure you are not just looking at your protein shake as a large source of easy-to-digest protein, but instead, understand why you are taking that protein at that time of your day.

-So when do you take protein shakes?
+So when do you drink protein shakes?

-Protein powders are designed to give your body everything it needs to build itself up after a hard workout and maintain muscle mass.
+Protein powders are designed to give your body the protein it needs to build itself up after a hard workout and maintain muscle mass.
 Protein powder is not necessarily meant to give you energy during a workout, rather it is a necessary macronutrient that you need adequate amounts of to earn the results you are after.
 So if you have your nutrition in order, taking a protein shake before or during your workout is not necessarily needed.

-When you’re done working out, your body is going to start the healing process and rebuild your muscles so that they’re bigger and stronger than before.
+When you’re done working out, your body is going to start the healing process and rebuild your body’s muscles so that they’re bigger and stronger than before.
 The healing process is kind of a defense mechanism in that way.
 Your body wants to grow bigger and stronger so physical exertion becomes less taxing.

 To do this it will need to draw from a large source of easily accessible protein.